Professional practice

 Ben has experience of, and an interest in, insurance and reinsurance disputes, including:

-• Assisting (as a pupil) with consequential submissions in Gatwick Investment Ltd v Liberty Mutual Insurance Europe SE [2024] EWHC 124 (Comm), a Covid-19 business interruption insurance case (assisting David Scorey KC).
+• Gatwick Investment Ltd v Liberty Mutual Insurance Europe SE [2024] EWHC 124 (Comm): drafting consequential submissions in a Covid-19 business interruption insurance case (as a pupil, with David Scorey KC).

-• Assisting (as a pupil) with preparations for a preliminary issue hearing in the Supreme Court of Bermuda on the effect of fraudulently obtained letters of credit on the collateralisation requirements of segregated accounts companies under the Insurance Act 1978 (Bermuda) (assisting David Scorey KC).
+• Preparations for a preliminary issue hearing in the Supreme Court of Bermuda on the effect of fraudulently obtained letters of credit on the collateralization requirements of segregated accounts companies under the Insurance Act 1978 (Bermuda) (as a pupil, with David Scorey KC).

-• Assisting (as a pupil) with a mediation concerning the extent of insurance coverage available for gross negligence and intentional acts (assisting David Scorey KC).
+• A mediation concerning the extent of insurance coverage available for gross negligence and intentional acts (as a pupil, with David Scorey KC).

-• Assisting (as a pupil) with a prospective reinsurance mediation concerning the reinsurer’s right to avoid the contract ab initio for material non-disclosure (assisting David Scorey KC).
+• A prospective reinsurance mediation concerning the reinsurer’s right to avoid the contract ab initio for material non-disclosure (as a pupil, with David Scorey KC).

 Media, Art & Entertainment

-Ben has an interest in cases involving the media, art, and entertainment industries, and assisted on a number of such cases during pupillage, including drafting pleadings in a dispute between a performer and a theatre company, and in a telecommunications broadcasting dispute.
+Ben has a keen interest in cases involving the media, art, and entertainment sectors, and assisted on a number of such cases during pupillage, including drafting pleadings in a dispute between a performer and a theatre company, and in a telecommunications broadcasting dispute.

 As a judicial assistant in the Court of Appeal, Ben worked on a number of media, art and entertainment related cases, including R (Star China Media Ltd) v Ofcom [2024] 1 WLR 248 (whether a financial sanction for breaches of the broadcasting code was proportionate under Article 10 ECHR) and Wright v McCormack [2024] KB 495 (whether the claimant’s fraudulent exaggeration of their libel claim could result in only nominal damages being awarded to them).